drostron/slamdata-docs/source/slamdown-reference.rst

 5.6 Dates and Times
 ~~~~~~~~~~~~~~~~~~~

-Provide a date, time or both date & time selector for users by
+Provide a date, time or both date and time selector by
 implementing the following syntax.

 5.6.1 Date
 ''''''''''

-The following example creates a date selector element and
+The following code creates a date selector element and
-stores the value in a variable called ``start``:
+stores the value in a variable called ``start``.

+Example:

 ::

 	start = ____-__-__ (2016-04-19)

-This results in:
+This results in the following output:

 |Date-Only|